cardano-foundation/CIPs/CIP6/CIP6.md

 ## Specification

-#### On Chain referenced metadata file
+### On Chain referenced (main) metadata file
-We define one more line for the on chain referenced metadata file that references another json file on a url with the extended metadata.
+We define two more fields for the on chain referenced metadata file that references another json file on a url with the extended metadata.
 The proposed metadata is as follows:

 | key           | Value                                | Rules  |
 | ---           | ---                                  | ---  |